MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/adcsdeployment/Install-AdcsCertificationAuthority.md

 ### -ValidityPeriod

-Specifies the validity period of the certification authority (CA) certificate in hours, days, weeks, months or years.
+Specifies the validity period of the certification authority (CA) certificate in hours, days, weeks, months, or years.
 If this is a subordinate CA, do not use this parameter, because the validity period is determined by the parent CA.

 ```yaml